xmos/lib_audio_dsp/doc/05_api_reference/modules/more_python.rst

 for modules that use 32b float operations, as the rounding of these can differ between C libraries.

+There are 3 layers of ``process`` functions:

+1) ``process`` operates for a single sample on a single channel
+2) ``process_channels`` operates on all channels for a single sample
+3) ``process_frame`` operates on all samples and channels for a single frame.

+A DSP module may overload one or all of these, depending if it operates sample-wise, channel-wise or frame-wise.
+It is expected that ``process_frame`` will be called by higher level DSP Stages.

 .. autoclass:: audio_dsp.dsp.generic.dsp_block
     :members:
     :noindex: